PaulDHaes/PaulDHaes/README.md

 This script reads the data from the P1 port of the smart meter and transform it to readable data that can be parsed.
 The smart meter spits out obiscodes and these needs to linked to what it actual is after that the script reads the data and transforms it to a json like format.

 ## Install instructions
+### Passwords, usernames and databases are defined in the .env file
 ### Install Config_pi.sh
 This script is if you want to start form a fresh install of Raspbian OS. to install launche the terminal if you use the GUI version and do: